Vitomir Vutov: Career

 During his career, Vutov played solely for Lokomotiv Mezdra and Litex Lovech.
 A product of the Litex's famed youth system, he was loaned to Loko Mezdra in 1991.
 Some three years later Vutov returned to Litex Lovech, his last professional club.
 With Litex he won the Bulgarian league title in 1998 and 1999, and the Bulgarian Cup for 2001 and 2004.
-For the club he played 8 games in the qualifying rounds of Champions League, 27 games in UEFA Cup, 26 games in Bulgarian Cup, 206 games in A PFG and 30 in B PFG.
+For the club he played 8 games in the qualifying rounds of Champions League, 35 games in UEFA Cup, 40games in Bulgarian Cup, 246 games in A PFG and 60in B PFG.